moneroexamples/transactions-export/README.md

-# Export our transactions from blockchain into csv file
+# Exporting our transactions from blockchain and searching for ring members into csv files

 In this example, it is shown how to export our transactions from the blockchain into a csv file.
 This can be very useful for making summaries or reports of our incoming and outgoing (when spend key is given) transactions.

+Also it shows how we can search in which transactions used our outputs as its ring members.